This post may contain affiliate or sponsored links. Please read our disclosure policy.

 Looking for a fresh new salad recipe?
 One for a potluck?
 What about a salad for a dinner party where you’re not sure what everyone likes?
-This Strawberry Avocado Salad is an ideal choice.
+This Strawberry Salad is an ideal choice.
 It’s easy, crowd-pleasing, and adaptable, too.

 This light and fruity salad is bursting with color and flavor.
 Like other salads in our recipe index, our Strawberry Avocado Salad is easy to throw together and packed with nutritional powerhouse ingredients.